Senegal and Guinea Bissau Explorer

 We take a canoe to cross to the picturesque island of Mar Lodj, just opposite Ndangane.
 Visit the villages of Mar Lodj and Marfafaco, home of the Sérère ethnic group.
 Lunch at the Essamaye camp on the edge of the lagoon before returning to Palmarin in the afternoon.
 Dinner and overnight at Ecolodge of Palmarin or similar (BD)

-Day 7: Palmarin – Joal Fadiouth – Dakar Departure for Guinea Bissau (80Km / approx. 2hrs)
+Day 7: Palmarin to Joal Fadiouth to Dakar

 Please note that you will travel unaccompanied, without a guide, on the short one hour flight from Dakar to Bissau.